Killian-cressant/COSI/README.md

 # Here is a short README for using graph4anomaly detection

+Code implementation for : GNN graph structures in network anomaly detection (NOMS 2025)

+Requirements for GDN :

+    Python >= 3.6
+    cuda == 10.2 (not working on cuda 12.x, if so, use cpu instead) Pytorch==1.5.1
+    PyG: torch-geometric==1.5.0

   1) Short.ipynb is the file that is used to create the graph structure.
 Here we used a preprocessed dataset from the 5G3E dataset : https://github.com/cedric-cnam/5G3E-dataset